Does One Tree Produce Enough Oxygen for One Person? The Science Explained

 6CO₂ + 6H₂O + sunlight → C₆H₁₂O₆ + 6O₂

 This means for every molecule of carbon dioxide absorbed, do trees give off oxygen in equal measure?
+The process of oxygen production by trees is continuous, and trees giving oxygen is a 24/7 process that makes life on Earth possible.

 By the Numbers: Oxygen Output

-Tree Type | Daily Oxygen Production | People Supported |
+| Tree Type | Daily Oxygen Production | People Supported |

-Mature Oak | 260 lbs/year | 4 people |
+| Mature Oak | 260 lbs/year | 4 people |

-Maple | 180 lbs/year | 3 people |
+| Maple | 180 lbs/year | 3 people |

-Pine (do pine trees produce oxygen?) | 150 lbs/year | 2 people |
+| Pine (do pine trees produce oxygen?) | 150 lbs/year | 2 people |

 Source: USDA Forest Service

 Do trees make oxygen equally across species?
-No - leaf surface area determines output.
+No, leaf surface area determines output.
 Broadleaf trees typically outperform conifers in oxygen tree production.

 Factors Affecting Oxygen Production